Greetings.

 Remarks: 'Good intensity and balance with a smooth finish.
 Attractive style'.
 To me, this is an outstanding Syrah, soft round and supple on the pallet, good acidity and the tannins were not overpowering.
 We had it with BBQ chicken, which was a fantastic pairing.
 I have seen it in Nanaimo and West Vancouver.
 An example of a dry, full bodied red wine.

-rapped in the wine.
+The second type of wine is SPARKLING WINE: These are wines where bubbles of carbon dioxide gas have been trapped in the wine.
 Often seen as the wine of celebration, it's best known (and usually most expensive) example is Champagne from France.
 Other examples are Cava from Spain (see below) and Asti from Italy (which, by the way, is sweet), but sparkling wine is made all over the world.
 My first encounter with sparkling wine came when a group of us from Howe Sound Secondary School went to Expo 67 in Montreal...no one seemed to mind selling 'Champagne' to 15 year olds, which was fine by us...

 Segura Viudas Lavit Rosado Brut Cava N/VPenedès, Catalunya, Spain